-President & Chairman - Matthew Coleman
+President & Chair - Matthew Coleman

-Matt is the Chairman and President of The Royal Agricultural Society of Victoria, elected in 2016, having been a Director since 2011.
+Matt is the Chair and President of The Royal Agricultural Society of Victoria, elected in 2016, having been a Director since 2011.
 Matt owns and lives on a commercial dairy farm in Gippsland with his wife Jo and their three children.
 He has an extensive background in government and private enterprise and holds a Bachelor of Agricultural Science, Master of Science in Agricultural Economics (Marketing) and a Graduate Diploma in Agribusiness.
 He also represents the RASV on the Joint Venture vehicle with the State of Victoria as a Director of Showgrounds Nominees Pty Ltd.